zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    status included.

-   :n: The connection.
+   :param n: The connection.

-   :info: Reports the status included in the reply.
+   :param info: Reports the status included in the reply.

    .. zeek:see:: mount_proc_mnt mount_proc_umnt
       mount_proc_umnt_all mount_proc_not_implemented